 Now they see that it’s a useful cheating skill.
 Now they know that I will be making the card move.
 However, in their minds, they’re thinking, “Yeah, but how can you move cards around without anyone catching you?”
 You’ll get the NFW moment when you do it invisibly!

 I added one more thing: a card tracking and estimation phase before the ACAAN effect.
 In this first phase, the deck clearly gets mixed.
 Now I’m starting the ACAAN effect with a mixed deck.
 These phases make you look like a master with a deck of cards.

 My end goal was notto perform this routine as a “hands-off” coincidence like every other performer.
 My goal was to turn this effect into a gambling demonstration where you show you can effortlessly track and follow any cards you want in a deck.
 And, that you can move any cards you want to any positions you want to take down a pot.
 This presentation fits my role as a gambling expert.
 After watching this effect, your audience will definitely see you as someone NOT to play cards with.
-(This effect will be available in the new book Game Changer.)
+(This effect can be found in Game Changer.)